wo people leaning on each other in a moment of care and support

 Although there’s a lot of focus on the development of children, there's rarely much acknowledgment of the development of mothers.

-Motherhood can bring love, awe, meaning, tenderness, grief, exhaustion, and loneliness, all in a tangled mixture of feelings that don’t seem like they would exist together, yet somehow do.
+Motherhood can bring love, awe, meaning, tenderness, grief, exhaustion, and loneliness in a tangled mixture of feelings that don’t seem like they would exist together, yet somehow do.

 There’s so much pressure in dominant Western culture to appear grateful, capable, nurturing, emotionally steady, and fulfilled by every aspect of being a mother that many moms feel isolated in the very human complexity of their experience.